Honda RC51: History

-Honda was unable to win consistently, particularly because of rival V-twins' displacement advantage over Honda's V-4.
+Honda could not win consistently, particularly because of rival V-twins' displacement advantage over Honda's V-4.
 In 2000 Honda released the RC51, powered by a 999 cc liquid-cooled V-twin engine.
 That year, it won the World Superbike Championship with Colin Edwards riding for the Castrol team.
 In 2001, Ducati regained the title but the RC51 was still a contender boasting superior reliability with comparable speed and power.
-The RC51 won again in its final year of factory-supported racing in World Superbike in 2002 after Edwards' tremendous title fight with Troy Bayliss and that same year also captured the AMA Superbike title with Nicky Hayden.
-Honda had taken the lessons learned in the SP-1's first season, producing the SP-2 for 2002.
+The RC51 won again in its final year of factory-supported racing in World Superbike in 2002 after Edwards' tremendous title fight with Troy Bayliss.
+That same year also captured the AMA Superbike title with Nicky Hayden.
+Honda had taken the lessons learned in the SP1's first season, producing the SP2 in 2002.
 A stronger, more rigid frame and swingarm were identical to the WSB race bike parts and engine modifications boosted peak power by 3 kW (4 bhp) and cut weight by 5 kg (11 lb).
-Factory specifications for road going SP-2s (sourced from Honda) were 133 bhp with a top speed of 168 mph (270 km/h).
+Factory specifications for road going SP2s (sourced from Honda) were 133 bhp with a top speed of 174 mph (280 km/h).

 Wim Motors won the 2001 Endurance FIM World Championship.